juban/craft-newsletter/README.md

 Newsletter for Craft CMS plugin makes it possible to let end users subscribe with various emailing services from a frontend form.

-It currently supports the following services out of the box:
+It currently supports the following services:

 * Mailchimp
 * Mailjet